opalmedapps/opal-app/README.md

 git clone https://github.com/Sable/qplus.git
 ```

 * Checkout the branch you wish to install.
 In the example below, this is the `opal_student` branch (if you are a student, this is likely the branch you will use).
 To checkout a different branch, replace `opal_student` with the name of your desired branch.
+Depending on the file structure that was created when cloning, you may need to enter `cd qplus` first to go into the folder containing the repository.

 ```
 git fetch